Parks Grants

 - A design to develop a teen and senior center in Tukwila, incorporating multigenerational community engagement efforts to create recreation, gathering spaces and gardens in Tukwila

-- View the full list of 2022 funded projects in the Parks Capital and Open Space grant program
+- View the full list of 2022 funded projects (Select the Parks Capital and Open Space tab)

 Learn More